Model Updates: Entity-level Sentiment Analysis and Brand New Entity Extraction Models Now Live in the Text Analysis API

 The full JSON response includes the prediction of the IPTC subject code for the story as well as the parent category, in this case ’company information’ (04016000):

-You can try out all of these features for yourself by checking out the Text API’s demo, but if you want to test it out on data that interests you, sign up for our free plan, which gives you 1,000 hits per day with no charge.
+You can try out all of these features for yourself by checking out the Text Analysis API’s demo, but if you want to test it out on data that interests you, sign up and start trying out 1,000 hits per day with no charge.